citrusframework/citrus/CONTRIBUTING.md

 # Contributing to Citrus ![Logo][1]

-:tada::lemon::tada: First off all, thanks for taking the time to contribute! :tada::lemon::tada:
+:tada::lemon::tada: First, thank you for taking the time to contribute! :tada::lemon::tada:

 This document contains a set of guidelines for contributing to the Citrus framework ecosystem.
 The intention of these guidelines is to make it easier to work together.
-Nevertheless these guidelines are just suggestions and not set in stone.
+However, these guidelines are just suggestions and not set in stone.
 Use them to the best of your knowledge and feel free to propose changes in a pull request.